In this article, I explain how blogging for writers works and provide practical tips for getting started.

 It’s a mistake to publish articles all about you.
 Entertain, inform, inspire and educate your readers.

 Keep your ideas for blog topics in a personal swipe file, Zettelkästen or Evernote.
+You might also be wondering, why write blogs.

 3. Write Articles Based on Uncompetitive Keywords